nark/wire/README.md

 ## Install wirebot (UNIX-like systems)

-This tutorial explains how to install and run Wire-CLI-Bot on an UNIX-like operating system.
-(Linux, BSD, OSX, etc)
+This tutorial explains how to install and run wirebot on an UNIX-like operating system.

 #### Howto install on: